Leaflet/Leaflet/docs/examples/map-panes/index.md

 This is why, in Leaflet maps, popups always show "on top" of other layers, markers always show on top of tile layers, etc.

+Within a pane, layers are ordered according to the CSS [stacking context](https://developer.mozilla.org/docs/Web/CSS/CSS_positioned_layout/Stacking_context). `Path`s that use the same `Renderer` are drawn together in one SVG or Canvas element, so they are stacked as a group relative to other layers in the pane.
+Use custom panes to control the order of a `Path` relative to `ImageOverlay`s or `VideoOverlay`s.

 Custom map panes offer the capability to customize this order.

 ## The Default Is Not Always Right